trabdlkarim/trabdlkarim.github.io/issues/templates.md

 ## Describe alternatives you've considered

 <!-- A clear and concise description of the alternative solutions you've considered.
-Be sure to explain why Atom's existing customizability isn't suitable for this feature.
+Be sure to explain why existing customizability isn't suitable for this feature.
 -->

 ## Additional context